pnijjar/eventbrite-helpers/ISSUES.md

 - The currency is assumed to be dollars.
 I guess we can have a variable to set this in config.py

+- Eventbrite has severely limited the search API, as of October 2019.
+  So the RSS feeds have gotten a lot shorter.
+Ideally we would retrieve events without destroying the old feed.